dlebansais/Wrist/Doc/errors.md

 This error is issued when a unit test operation is none of the reconginized operations such as *click*, *fill*, *select* or *toggle*.

+## WTE00237

+*Button external specifier can only have value 'true'.*

+This error is issued when a button component is declared with the external specifier, but not the only allowed value `external=true`.

+## WTE00238

+*Button with the external specifier cannot have an 'close popup' property or an 'after' event.*

+This error is issued when a button component is declared with the external specifier, but also has a *close popup* specifier, or an *after* event.
+Neither is allowed in this case.

+## WTE00239

+*Unit test 'x' not found.*

+This error is issued when the expected unit test file was not found in the unit_test folder.

+## WTE00240

+*Unexpected key in design 'x'.*

+This error is issued when the design file declares a resource with a key that is not a string or one of the supported control types.

+## WTE00241

+*Resource key 'x' not found in design 'y'.*

+This error is issued when a style is used in one of the layout files but there is no corresponding resource in the selected design.

+## WTE00242

+*Invalid wrapping for text decoration.*

+This error is issued when a *TextDecoration* declares a wrapping that is neither `Wrap` or `NoWrap`.

+## WTE00243

+*Invalid link to page 'x' in text decoration, page not found.*

+This error is issued when a *TextDecoration* declares uses the `<a href="page name">text</a>` syntax to declare a link to a page, but the page doesn't exist.